programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ##### Preprocessing MARCXML with PyMARC and pandas

-In the previous section we downloaded MARCXML files from Yale's catalogue and decompressed them into the `raw-data/yale/` directory.
-This section picks up from there: we'll turn those XML files into a Pandas DataFrame and use it to ask questions about what the collection contains.
+In the previous section we downloaded MARCXML files from Yale's catalogue and decompressed them into the `raw-data/yale/` directory, finally created Pandas DataFrame from a single file.
+This section picks up from there: we'll turn multiple XML files into a Pandas DataFrame and use it to ask questions about what the collection contains.

 ##### What we're building